Best treadmill: top running machines for home workouts

 There's no incline, and its small 45 x 17.5-inch deck best suits walking or light jogging.
 It's not sturdy enough for larger users (it has a 250lbs weight capacity) and has a max speed of 8mph/14kph.

 You can get more out of this entry-level treadmill by subscribing to the iFit app to access its awesome virtual classes.
 Sadly, there's no screen, so you'll need a smartphone or tablet.
-It's also lacking a fan or drinks holder.
+It's also lacking a fan or a drinks holder.

-How we tested the best treadmills
+How we test the best treadmills

 Setup and assembly